dpgmediamagazines/django-arctic/README.md

   custom columns and data sources not only from databases but also from APIs
 - The FormViews have enhanced widgets for DateTime, AutoComplete and MultiSelect and also support custom layouts without having to create extra templates.
-Forms can also have `tabular`, `stacked` or `float label` displays.

 ![arctic screenshot](docs/img/arctic_screenshot.png)

 ## Why

-There are a lot of content management systems in the market that are a good fit for the implementation of many web sites.
+There are a lot of content management systems in the market that are a good fit for the creation of many web sites.
-Most CMS systems make assumptions about the data model for posts, authentication and the administration interface.
+Most CMS's make assumptions about the data model for posts, authentication and the administration interface.

-There is however a tipping point, where the customization of a CMS product is great enough that it ends up being better to use some lower level framework.
+There is however a tipping point, where customizing a CMS product is so extensive that it ends up being better to use some lower level framework.

 This is the case that Arctic wants to solve, creation of a CMS with a high degree of customization.